-Mesh pool fence is the most versatile type of pool fence.
+Among the types of fences you can use for your pool, a mesh pool fence is the most versatile.
 It keeps your pool secure and it can be adjusted easily without asking for any professional assistance.
 It can cost you $1,500 to $3,000 to install mesh fencing around your pool.

 Pool Fence Ideas: In-ground vs Above Ground Pools

 The main difference when it comes to fencing in-ground pools and above ground pools is the cost you have to pay for.

 Fence around an in-ground pool tends to be more expensive than above ground pools since in-ground pools often have larger pool areas.